Growth & Care

 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.

 Hedge Cotoneaster is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Hedge Cotoneaster is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening

 Hedge Cotoneaster has clusters of shell pink flowers along the branches in mid spring.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval leaves turn an outstanding scarlet in the fall.
-The fruit is not ornamentally significant.